Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Results

 In this first section, we will discuss the difference in performance between the spaCy and different LLM triple extraction methods, justifying our use of a specific LLM model and adaptation approach down the line.
 We are interested in four dimension of triple extraction performance: the number of triples extracted, the format of the generated text, signs of hallucination and the computation time.

 Although more extracted triples potentially mean a more granular technology identification, it is crucial to preserve their quality.
 Part of such assessment is evaluation of generative LLMs for hallucination instead of extraction, which we do by mapping the triples back to the reference text.
 Specifically, we consider whether the subjects and objects are present in the original text.
 We use the Levenshtein distance, which is defined as the number of single-character edits to change one word into the other.
+We note that the evaluation is performed on the raw triples produced by each extraction method, prior to the processing and filtering discussed in Sections \ref{post_process} and \ref{filtering}.
+This is essential, as the formatting and hallucination verifications require the raw output.
 The results, presented in Table \ref{tab:spacy_vs_llm} shows that there are also inconsistencies in the human-annotated triples.
 Through manual inspection, we identify that these inconsistencies in the human-annotated triples are caused by the stemming of verbs or nouns.
+This shows that the Levenshtein distance can cause false positives in the hallucination detection.
+Given that this is limited to 7\% for the human annotated triples, we accept this ground level of noise.

 Table \ref{tab:spacy_vs_llm} also shows that the spaCy-based extraction method retrieves, on average, 3.9 triples per 15 lines.
-In contrast, on average, the LLMs extract up to 17 triples per paragraph.
-When considering the format of the extracted triples, with golden extraction dataset suggesting that \~8 triples paragraph as human reference.
+In contrast, on average, the LLMs extract up to 17 triples per text segment.

 A second aspect of extracted triple quality evaluation is formatting.
 In order to automatically parse the LLM output to use the triples for a downstream analysis, we need the formatting to be respected, which we observe to be only occurring for few-shot learning prompted models.
 Additionally, we observe that fine-tuning the LLM degrades the percentage of correctly formatted generations for Mistral and Llama.
 We expect that this is caused by the models being already extensively fine-tuned and being positioned on a Pareto frontier, with degeneration kicking in with further fine-tuning \cite{bai2022constitutional}.